dgrapov/DeviumWeb/README.md

 - Required: [R](http://cran.rstudio.com/) (v3.1.1)
 - Required: [Shiny](http://www.rstudio.com/shiny/) (v0.10.1)
-- Required: A modern browser (e.g., Chrome, Firefox, or Safari).
-Internet Explorer is not supported.
+- Required: A modern browser (e.g., Chrome*, Firefox, or Safari). *Recommeded

 Unzip the file and then start Devium by running the following code in the R console (change file path if not unzipped to the desktop).